-- Light Flashing -- A misfire condition has been detected.
+Light Flashing -- A misfire condition has been detected.
 A misfire increases vehicle emissions and may damage the emission control system on your vehicle.
-Dealer or qualified service center diagnosis and service is required. - Light On Steady -- An emission control system malfunction has been detected on your vehicle.
+Dealer or qualified service center diagnosis and service may be required.
+Light On Steady -- An emission control system malfunction has been detected on your vehicle.
 Dealer or qualified service center diagnosis and service may be required.